 I’m devastated by the problems we face and the lack of willingness to change.
 The lack of reverence for nature and all the amazing creatures that inhabit this world.
 This series of work honors and grieves for the beauty that surrounds us, the tragedy of its loss and the seemingly intractable trajectory we are on toward our own demise.

 I want to capture what we are losing and what we have lost.
-To bring it back to life in the art I make and share with the world.
+To bring it back to life in the art I make and share it with the world.
 To be able to take the ashes of burnt homes, sequoias and rain forest and weave them with living plants, earth and fire into something that, while dead, is alive with vision and purpose.
 Something that can capture our tears and grief while inspiring us with meaning and movement toward action to save and grow and replenish what we can.